 Your policy should also outline how you’ll manage instances of people not complying.

-The government website has more information on building a fire safety plan, including an idea of the sort of things you’ll want to include.
+The government website has more information on building a fire safety plan, including an idea of what you’ll want to include.

-Any fire safety plan must prioritise evacuating people safely over protecting or rescuing equipment or other items, in the event of a fire.
+Any fire safety plan must prioritise evacuating people safely over protecting or rescuing equipment or other items.

 Appointing a fire marshal